rkuma183/wilsonmar.github.io/_posts/2016-08-18-mysql-setup.md

 ## MariaDB via Homebrew #

-MariaDB ships with additional storage engines installed (no compilation as with MySQL):
+MariaDB ships with additional storage engines installed (with no additional compilation as with MySQL):
-Aria, XtraDB (an enhanced and extended version of the InnoDB storage engine), PBXT, FederatedX (a drop-in replacement for Federated), OQGraph, and SphinxSE in addition to standard MyISAM, blackhole, CSV, Memory, etx.
+Aria, XtraDB (an enhanced and extended version of the InnoDB storage engine), PBXT, FederatedX (a drop-in replacement for Federated), OQGraph, and SphinxSE in addition to standard MyISAM, blackhole, CSV, Memory, etc.

-   show storage engines;
+   <pre><strong>show storage engines;
+   </strong></pre>

 <a target="_blank" href="http://kb.askmonty.org/v/mariadb">
 http://kb.askmonty.org/v/mariadb</a> is the MariaDB Knowledgebase.